Spectral Ranking: Abstract

 \section{Abstract}

-This note tries to attempt a sketch of the history of \emph{spectral ranking}---a general umbrella name for techniques that apply the theory of linear maps (in particular, eigenvalues and eigenvectors) to matrices that do not represent geometric transformations, but rather some kind of \emph{relationship between entities}.
-Albeit recently made famous by the ample press coverage of Google's PageRank algorithm, spectral ranking was devised more than fifty years ago, almost exactly in the same terms, and has been studied in psychology, social sciences, and choice theory.
-I will try to describe it in precise and modern mathematical terms, highlighting along the way the contributions given by previous scholars.
+We sketch the history of \emph{spectral ranking}---a general umbrella name for techniques that apply the theory of linear maps (in particular, eigenvalues and eigenvectors) to matrices that do not represent geometric transformations, but rather some kind of \emph{relationship between entities}.
+Albeit recently made famous by the ample press coverage of Google's PageRank algorithm, spectral ranking was devised more than a century ago, and has been studied in tournament ranking, psychology, social sciences, bibliometrics, economy and choice theory.
+We describe the contribution given by previous scholars in precise and modern mathematical terms: along the way, we show how to express in a general way \emph{damped} rankings, such as Katz's index, as dominant eigenvectors of perturbed matrices, and then use results on the Drazin inverse to go back to the dominant eigenvectors by a limit process.
+The result suggests a regularized definition of spectral ranking that yields for a general matrix a unique vector depending on a boundary condition.

-This is is a work in progress with no claim of completeness.
-I have tried to collect evidence of spectral techniques in ranking from a number of sources, providing a unified mathematical framework that should make it possible to understand in a precise way the relationship between contributions.
-Reports of inaccuracies and missing references are more than welcome.